-On November 19, 2015, a County Superior Court Judge in the U.S. state of Washington weighed in on a case involving eight youth petitioners calling on the Washington Department of Ecology to write a carbon emissions rule that protects the atmosphere for their generation and those to come.
-The Judge denied the request for rulemaking, because (in part), Washington's Governor stepped in and ordered the Department of Ecology to initiate rulemaking.
+On November 19, 2015, a County Superior Court Judge in the U.S. state of Washington weighed in on a case involving eight youth plaintiffs calling on the Washington Department of Ecology to write a carbon emissions rule that protects the atmosphere for their generation and those to come.
+The Judge denied the request for rulemaking, because (in part), the Washington's Governor stepped in and ordered the Department of Ecology to initiate rulemaking.
 However, this decision itself is groundbreaking.
 The Judge recognized the youths' right to a healthy atmosphere based on U.S. constitutional protections and the public trust doctrine.
 The Judge declared, "[the youths'] very survival depends upon the will of their elders to act now, decisively and unequivocally, to stem the tide of global warming...before doing so becomes first too costly and then too late."
-The Judge found the
+The Judge found the "[t]he state has a constitutional obligation to protect the public's interest in natural resources held in trust for the common benefit of the people."138 The decision addressed both the threat of climate change and ocean acidification.
+139